Frequently Asked Questions About RMDs

 How Should You Withdraw RMDs?

-If you do not need the funds to cover your expenses, you could also take your RMDs “in-kind” by transferring an equivalent amount of assets directly to a non-retirement investment account rather than selling.
-For example, if you own a mutual fund that is now closed to new investors and you do not want to liquidate it, an in-kind transfer will preserve your access.
+If you do not need the funds to cover your expenses, you could take your RMDs “in-kind” by transferring an equivalent amount of assets directly to a non-retirement investment account rather than selling.
+For example, if you own a mutual fund now closed to new investors and do not want to liquidate it, an in-kind transfer will preserve your access.
 Or, you may hold assets in your retirement accounts that you believe to be undervalued.
-An in-kind transfer can satisfy the RMD while allowing you to benefit from any post-distribution appreciation.
-Note that the distribution of the RMD, even if in-kind, is treated as ordinary income, and any future post-distribution gain would be characterized as a long-term capital gain.
+An in-kind transfer can satisfy the RMD while allowing you to benefit from any post-distribution appreciation in a non-retirement account.
+Note that the distribution of the RMD, even if in-kind, is treated as ordinary income, and any future post-distribution gain in a non- retirement account would benefit from preferential capital gains tax rates.

 Should You Consider Directly Transferring Some or All of Your RMD to Charity?